 It is under these conditions that the plant grows best and remains healthy with dark green leaves, often with variegation with a range of whites with some subtle reds depending on the variety.

-If you leaves are turning light green and the plant is slow growing then this indicates that it is in too much shade.
+If your leaves are turning light green and the plant is slow growing then this indicates that it is in too much shade.

-Light deprived string of hearts tend to grow leggy with sparse leaves on the lower stems and some leaves to drop off.
+Light-deprived string of hearts tend to grow leggy with sparse leaves on the lower stems and some leaves drop off.